Skip to content

 Last year, we held a 10-week public engagement about the HERT.
 We shared information about the vision, route, aims and potential benefits of the HERT, giving local people the opportunity to share their thoughts on the proposals.

 We have completed our analysis of the feedback received during the public engagement period and can now share the results with you.
-You can view a summary of the findings here (insert hyperlink to summary doc).
+View a summary of the findings (PDF 8.24MB).

 Some of the headline findings from the public engagement period were: